persalys/persalys/python/doc/user_manual/graphical_interface/physical_model/user_manual_physical_model.rst

   - **Define the model**: Open a new window to define the model
   - **Duplicate the model**: Create a copy of the model in the study tree
   - **Remove**: Remove the model and all the analyses depending on it
+  - **Properties**: Allows to specify the number of processes used by the model (only for Python/Coupling/FMI physical models)

 .. image:: /user_manual/graphical_interface/physical_model/physicalModelNameContextMenu.png
     :align: center